 Gratuity 10-15% of Hunt cost for staff (cooks, cleaners, scout, guide)

 Importing Firearms Into Canada

-Canada’s gun law require that all non residents complete a Non-Resident Firearm Declaration form (JUS 909EF), which will serve as a license and registration.
+Canada’s gun law requires that all non-residents complete a Non-Resident Firearm Declaration form (JUS 909EF), which will serve as a license and registration.
 This is also required to purchase ammunition.
 There is a fee of $50 CDN that is good for 12 months.
 This form must be filled out in triplicate and must be signed in the presence of the customs officer.